-Failure to do so can result in death, personal injury and/or property damage.
+Failure to do so can result in personal injury and/or death.

 NOTE: Wiring diagram may not reflect actual factory settings.
-Installer/contractor must choose proper speed taps for individual applications.
+Installer/contractor must choose proper speed taps for individual application.

 Since the manufacturer cannot establish the static pressure that will be applied to the unit, it is the responsibility of the installer dealer/contractor to select the proper speed taps for the application when the unit is installed.